tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 But I didn't want to leave him.

-*“Merry Christmas, Johnson,”* Ethan murmured, his wide smile erupting into raging fire melting the flesh from his bones. *“And happy fucking birthday to me.”*
+*“Merry Christmas, J,”* Ethan murmured, his wide smile erupting into raging fire melting the flesh from his bones. *“And happy fucking birthday to me.”*

 I thought I was going to die that night.
 I was ready to die with Ethan.